JonasOttoGH/AdventureWorksSales/README.md

 A portfolio project looking at Adventure Works financial dataset using SQL and Power BI.

-This is another project that was done through processing data through Microsoft SQL.
+This is another project that was done by processing data through Microsoft SQL.
 Later using PowerBI to display the visualisation of the data.

 Ask:
  - What products have been sold over time and to which clients?